HDB BTO Launches

 Plus

-Plus BTO flats carry a 10-year Minimum Occupation Period and a 6 per cent subsidy recovery upon resale.
+Plus BTO flats carry a 10-year Minimum Occupation Period and subsidy recovery upon resale.

 Prime